kubernetes/enhancements/keps/sig-autoscaling/5325-hpa-pod-selection-accuracy/README.md

     // existing fields...

     // selectionStrategy determines how pods are selected for metrics collection.
-    // Valid values are "LabelSelector" and "OwnerReferences".
+    // Valid values are "LabelSelector" and "OwnerReference".
     // If not set, defaults to "LabelSelector" which is the legacy behavior.
     // +optional
     selectionStrategy *selectionStrategy `json:"selectionStrategy,omitempty"`